-With the advent of CIDER-II funded under the NSF/FESD program, the CIDER structure is evolving.
+With the advent of CIDER funded under the CSEDI Program (EAR-1903727) and the GeoPRISMS Program (OCE-2025195), the CIDER structure is evolving.
 The former Steering Committee has been dissolved.

-CIDER II is managed by the Director (PI Barbara Romanowicz, UC Berkeley) assisted by an Executive Committee (EC) and an Advisory Committee (AC).
+CIDER is managed by the Director (PI Bruce Buffett, UC Berkeley) assisted by an Executive Committee (EC) and an Advisory Committee (AC).

 The advisory committee will help CIDER shape its long and intermediate-term goals and will help evaluate requests for CIDER resources for working groups, for CIDER-related research, and for CIDER research fellowships.
 In particular:

 - Cider Themes Each summer, the CIDER program has a theme topic.
 Selection of these themes is a critical component of CIDER.
 Therefore, perhaps the most important job of the advisory committee is to identify potential themes and recommend them to the Executive Committee and the Director.
 Each CIDER program has a principal individual who is responsible for the organization of topics and recruitment of the summer’s senior lecturers.
 This individual is generally aided by a committee from other subdiscplines, as well as by the director and the CIDER Executive Committee.
 When the Advisory committee identifies potential themes, it is hoped that it will also suggest potential individuals to lead the program.

 In order to allow planning of the summer programs, including proposals to KITP for residence at the Santa Barbara site, the Advisory committee needs to make theme recommendations to the Executive Committee 2 years in advance.